Find resources, information, and contact information for POSC 395 and IR 391 internship courses below.

 How do I apply for an internship?

 If you are interested in obtaining an internship during the academic year (during the fall, spring, or summer semester), please contact the Unruh Institute via email (email@example.com) to schedule an interview with the Unruh Institute Manager.
-Ahead of the meeting, please fill out the current Student Interest Form; the Fall 2022 Student Interest Form will be opened later this spring.
+Ahead of the meeting, please fill out the current Student Interest Form (Spring 2023 Student Interest Form).
 During the appointment, the Unruh Institute Manager will provide you with some available internship opportunities based on your political and public service interests.

 Students: All provider correspondence is handled through the Unruh Institute Student Programs Manager.

 Can I find my own internship?